-- A. The preliminary dredge limits and volumes provided by the Port may be revised for the Dredge Event, and will based on the pre-dredge survey plan provided by the Port, or by the Contractor (Contract Surveyor) as Port requests.
-The pre-dredge survey shall be performed no more than ten (10) days prior to the dredging starting date.
-Post-dredge soundings shall be performed no more than 10 days after dredging is completed. - B. Contractor shall layout the Work based on the drawings provided by the Port for each Dredge Event and establish means for determining dredge position control prior to commencing any dredging.
+- B. Contractor shall layout the Work based on the drawings provided by the Port for each Dredge Event and establish means for determining dredge position control prior to commencing any dredging.
 Upon written request the Port will provide two benchmarks at the dredge site; one to establish the dredge site coordinate stationing system and one benchmark for project elevations.
-The Contractor shall provide all additional survey and layout work for Contractor's own control of the dredging operations. - C. Contractor shall submit all pre-construction submittals a minimum of ten (10) calendar days prior to the Dredge Event for Port review and approval.
+The Contractor shall provide all additional survey and layout work for Contractor's own control of the dredging operations as incidental. - C. Contractor shall submit all pre-construction submittals a minimum of ten (10) calendar days prior to the Dredge Event for Port review and approval.
 Contractor shall receive approval from the Port Engineer or designee of the Contractor's pre-construction submittals prior to mobilization. - D. Contractor shall comply with all Coast Guard regulations and display the proper signals during both daytime and nighttime operations. - E. All vessels operated for transport of dredged material are required to participate in the Coast Guard's Vessel Traffic Control Service (VTCS).
-Five minutes before each departure, the Contractor shall notify the VTCS by radio, via channel 13, of the following:

-- The permit number.

-- Name of the vessel.

-- Dump scow number or identification.

-- Time of departure from the dredge site, departure from the disposal site and return to the dredge site.
+Five minutes before each departure, the Contractor shall notify the VTCS by radio, via channel 13, of the following: - The permit number. - Name of the vessel. - Dump scow number or identification. - Time of departure from the dredge site, departure from the disposal site and return to the dredge site.